 One of the most difficult parts of residency and medical education is coordination and communication.
 Often residents and faculty alike can be found drowning in a never ending onslaught of emails, with chains of projects getting buried amongst reply-all’s and attachments.
 Over the course of the past year, our residency program at Doctors Hospital-OhioHealth in Columbus, Ohio has been using a newer form of communication to facilitate the dissemination of information and collaboration as a group.

 After some initial exploration into technology and apps, it was decided to try out the program called Slack.
 Designed to help large groups work together as well as separately on projects simultaneously, we felt this may be our solution to the clunky and at times unbearable onslaught of emails.
 For those of you interested in taking your residency or group to the next level, below are our observations from the past year in a simple do’s and dont’s fashion.

-The Case of the Terrible Code outlined a scenario where a resident observed a resuscitation that was not going well.
-Should he intervene even though the code leader was an attending?
-How?
+The Case of the Honorary Authorship outlined a scenario of a senior academic scientist interacting with two more junior researchers, raising issues around publication ethics and professionalism.
 This month the MEdIC team (Brent Thoma, Sarah Luckett-Gatopoulos, Tamara McColl, Eve Purdy, John Eicken, and Teresa Chan), hosted a discussion around these questions with insights from the ALiEM community.
-We are proud to present to you the Curated Community Commentary and our 3 expert opinions.
+We are proud to present to you the Curated Community Commentary and our 2 expert opinions.
 Thank-you to all our participants for contributing to the very rich discussions last week.